 Everyone knows about Chick-fil-A’s company policy to never open on a Sunday.
 But have you noticed the other, even subtler thing their team members refuse to do?

 When customers say “thank you,” members of Chick-fil-A’s notoriously cheerful staff almost never answer with a typical “you’re welcome.”
 Instead, their go-to response is decidedly more mannerly.
 “My pleasure,” they say as they hand over the goods.

-Legend says the chain’s founder, Truett Cathy, got the idea while staying at the Ritz Carlton.
-When he said “thank you” to a hotel employee, the employee replied, “my pleasure.”
-Cathy thought those two small words made the Ritz Carlton stand apart as a luxury establishment.
-He wanted to bring that feel to his own restaurants, and the rest is history.
+Taste of Home set out to discover the origin of unique this store policy.
+According to Chick-fil-A lore, the chain’s founder, Truett Cathy, got the idea while staying at a Ritz Carlton.
+When he said “thank you” to a hotel employee, he was pleasantly surprised when the employee replied, “my pleasure.”
+In Cathy’s mind, those two small words made the Ritz Carlton stand out as a luxury establishment, so he brought it into practice in his own restaurants.